OlivierSohn/hamazed/imj-game-hamazed/BACKLOG.md

 ## Misc.

+- split updateRender in update, render

+- when console is resized, move the world (recompute embeddedWorld)

 - chose target and numbers such that there is a single possibility to reach that sum, or such that only one of the number should be ruled out?